Ingvord/tango-v10-design-doc/docs/architecture.md

 We propose to design Tango protocol using block schemes as below and translate them in an API.
 If needed sequence diagrams can be used.

-Block scheme where server recieves configuration form Tango Host:
+Block scheme where server receives configuration form Tango Host:

 ![](images/server_start_block_sch.png)